Categories

 But this example and more are not a Freakonomics kind of entertaining read that opens up the world of economics to lay readers.
 Sandel attempts to convince us that market-based incentives change norms, unlike the typical economics assumption that these incentives itself are valueless and only reflects preexisting preferences.

-Sandel’s ultimate thesis is that we have evolved from having a market economy to becoming a market society, where market mechanism is pervading through all aspects of our life.
+Sandel’s ultimate thesis is that we have evolved from having a market economy to becoming a market society, where market mechanism has pervaded throughout all aspects of our life.
 He is worried that such proliferation is crowding out non-market norms and that the outcome is for the worse.
 Some of these norms are the egalitarianism (for example, lining up as opposed to express lanes where you pay to get ahead), the sacredness of human life (as opposed to paying for human organs or babies), honesty (as opposed to paying for friendship or dates), empathy (as opposed to auctioning immigration rights to refugees), civic mindedness (as opposed to paying to pollute or simply be a litterbug) or in general, the inculcating of the public spirit or civic duties which the market more often erode.

 What Money Can’t Buy can be seen as an anti-market work but I think that is an unhelpful way of looking at it.
 Instead, it should be seen as a warning that not all realms of life should be opened to market mechanism or solutions.
 We should not bribe our kids with cash so that they eat their greens or clean their rooms or get an A at school.
 Sometimes should be encouraged through non-market means.
 There are social and moral limits to markets and there is wisdom in acknowledging those limits, even if one is—especially if one is—as I am, generally a pro-market person.